Snurppa/aoc2020/README.md

 # Advent of Code 2020

 In Clojure.

-May the force be with you.
+May the force be with me...